 10. Ditch your Extra Subscriptions

 Each month, money is leaving your account.
 The important question is: Where is it all going?
 One of the easiest ways to increase how far your money goes is to audit your expenses each month.
-Make a list of ALL of your monthly payments including the cloud storage, netflix accounts, gaming subscriptions, and any loans.
+Make a list of ALL of your monthly payments including cloud storage, Netflix accounts, gaming subscriptions, and any loans.
 Add up how much those are really costing you and then make hard decisions.
 Would you rather have live cable or go to Santorini this summer?
-The what would life look like if my car payment was smaller?
+What would life look like if my car payment was smaller?
 Each of these questions and decisions will get you closer to your savings goals.

 What are your favorite ways of paying for travel?
 Comment below with your tips and tricks for saving money for travel!